 - customers expect a better customer experience

-5 ways IoT is transforming Retail
+5 ways IoT is transforming retail

 Connected devices can learn to perform actions that are based on individuals’ behaviors, preferences, and device usage.
 There are many use cases that show taking advantage of IoT technologies for better conversion rates and improvement of customer satisfaction.
 According to Oracle research, 66% of companies use IoT technologies to facilitate the customer experience.
 And 88% of respondents agreed that IoT data will provide them more insight about customers than any other form of data.

-IoT in Retail use cases
+IoT in retail use cases

-There are lots of applications and IoT use cases that transform the retail industry into smart retailing: in-store customer tracking systems, contactless checkouts, smart shelves, personalized digital discounts for loyal customers, robots for browsing inventory, etc. Let’s take a look at 5 the most common use cases of IoT applications that are changing retail business today:
+There are lots of applications and IoT use cases that transform the retail industry into smart retailing: in-store customer tracking systems, contactless checkouts, smart shelves, personalized digital discounts for loyal customers, robots for browsing inventory, etc. Let’s take a look at 5 of the most common use cases of IoT applications that are changing retail business today:

 1. Targeted notifications via beacons